josephernest/0Doc/README.md

 I discovered the great [Slate](https://github.com/lord/slate) project, but it requires to install `Ruby`, `bundler`, and it's just another layer on top of [middleman](https://middlemanapp.com/) static website generator.
 As I'm not a user of all these tools, I didn't find it confortable for me.

-That's why I decided to write this single-HTML-file solution, that:

-* doesn't require any server (client side only)
+That's why I decided to write this single-HTML-file solution that doesn't require any server (client side only).
-* only requires a few javascript libraries

 About
 ----